MichaelMireku/PermaStore-Alpha/docs/README.md

 ## Architecture Overview

-PermaStore follows a modular architecture with four main components:
+PermastoreIt follows a modular architecture with four main components:

 1. **Server**: Provides the HTTP API for interacting with the system
 2. **P2P Node**: Orchestrates file storage and blockchain operations